-The Company anticipates that expenditures of approximately \$1.0-1.5 million will be made towards the purchase of automation equipment, the expansion of extraction and throughput capabilities and security enhancements at the Auxly Charlottetown facility in 2022.
-As at June 30, 2022, expenditures of approximately \$0.6 million have been made towards these initiatives.
+The Company anticipates that expenditures of approximately \$1.0-1.5 million will be made towards the purchase of automation equipment, the expansion of throughput capabilities and security enhancements at the Auxly Charlottetown facility in 2022.
+As at September 30, 2022, expenditures of approximately \$0.9 million have been made towards these initiatives.